compose-spec/compose-spec/spec.md

   [permissions calculator](http://permissions-calculator.org/){: target="_blank" class="_" }
   useful.

-The following example sets name of the `server-certificate` to `server.crt` within the container, sets the mode to `0440` (group-readable) and sets the user and group to `103`.
+The following example sets the name of the `server-certificate` secret file to `server.crt` within the container, sets the mode to `0440` (group-readable) and sets the user and group to `103`.
 The value of `server-certificate` is provided by platform by Lookup and not directly managed by Compose implementation.